cristinapopei/DBDM2/README.md

 2. Classification;
 3. Clustering.

-The two datasets we chose to work with were: The Pima Indians Diabetes Dataset from Kaggle and The
+The two datasets we chose to work with were: The Pima Indians Diabetes Dataset and The Top 1000 IMDB Movies from Kaggle.
+Each of the datasets was throughly preprocessed.